Get offer plus promotions and updates. Review our privacy policy.

 Unlike active sensors, which detect any movement in a space, passive motion sensors scan the area where they are installed for infrared heat signals radiated from living beings.

-is the best motion sensor?
+Active vs. passive: which is the best motion sensor?

 There are two main types of motion sensors.
 Active sensors, sometimes referred to as radar-based motion detectors, are typically more sensitive.
 They emit energy like microwaves or ultrasonic sound vibrations that actively search their field of view for movement, much like sonar on a submarine.
 When interference is detected, the device can send a signal to a control panel to sound an alarm.